skyssolutions/lynxchan/src/be/Readme.md

 * `boardsPerPage`(Number): amount of boards to be listed in boards.js.
 Defaults to 50.
 * `torSource`: url to the list of TOR exit nodes ips.
 Defaults to `https://check.torproject.org/exit-addresses`.
 * `blockTor`(Boolean): if true, TOR users will be blocked.
+* `languagePackPath`: absolute path to an optional language pack.

 `db.json`: contains database connection information.
 * `address`: address of the database.